jhannamaeee/BSIT-3208-Analysis-of-Education-for-Children-with-Disabilities/README.md

 <a href= "https://sdgs.un.org/goals/goal4">4 Quality Education</a>

 ## Recommendation
-- States and localities that decide to implement standards-based reforms should design their common content standards, performance standards, and assessments to maximize participation of students with disabilities.
+States and localities that decide to implement standards-based reforms should design their common content standards, performance standards, and assessments to maximize participation of students with disabilities.

-- Even if certain students' particular needs need changes to the common standards and tests, the committee strongly advises that these pupils be counted in a universal, public accountability system.
+## Solution
+Students with disabilities should be included in the pilot samples as new assessments are tested and revised.

 ## References